 Coverage continues for 4 weeks after the employee’s last day of employment.
 If the employee is covered by a new employer within that time period, Research Foundation coverage ends.

 Employees must use all available sick leave before New York State Disability partial income replacement benefits will be paid.
 If an employee does not have any sick leave to use, benefits begin on the eighth consecutive day that the employee is unable to work because of his or her disability (7 calendar-day waiting period).
 Employees may use holiday, vacation or personal leave to cover the 7 calendar-day waiting period.
-Refer to the Leave Policy on the RF Web Portal.
+Refer to the Leave Administration Handbook on the RF Web Portal.

 New York State Disability partial income replacement benefits end the date the employee is no longer totally disabled, the employee’s physician approves his or her return to work or the date the employee has received benefits for the maximum 26-week (6 month) period of time, whichever comes first.
 Sick leave benefits run concurrent with the 26-week NYS Disability period.